PatrickHallek/automated-irrigation-system/README.md

 This is an open source application to water plants automatically.
 Up to now there is almost no free professional software and instructions available to build a DYI irrigation that is scalable, accurate and most importantly, durable.
 The app is also not only there to look good and for the love of data.
 Above all, it is a tool to tailor the sensors to the exact needs of the plants.
 This is where most irrigation systems with direct soil moisture measurement fail because every soil and plant is different and therefore manual calibration and possibly after some time also recalibration is essential.

 The app contains the following features:
+- Automatic detection of server / sensors
+- Setting of sensor settings from frontend
+- Assign pumps from frontend (Phisically wired to sensor or to another ESP module)
+- Compatibility with ESP32 and ESP8266 Chips
+- Automatic Wifi configuration
+- Server runs on windows or linux in a desktop computer or raspberry pi
 - Monitor and display time series data at the minute, hour, day, week and month levels
 - Setting the water level from which automatic watering should be triggered.
 - Setting how long the pump works during an irrigation